gjwang/zero_x_infinity/docs/src/0x11-deposit-withdraw.md

 *   **Address Validation**: Strict Regex for `0x...` (ETH) and `1/3/bc1...` (BTC).
 *   **Internal Auth**: Mock endpoints protected by `X-Internal-Secret`.

+> [!WARNING]
+> **SECURITY ADVISORY**: The `/internal/mock/deposit` endpoint is a major security risk as it allows direct balance manipulation.
+It is currently protected by a secret but MUST be removed entirely once the Phase 0x11-a Sentinel (blockchain scanner) is fully integrated and stable.

 ---

 ## Summary